Cokedriver/BasicUI/README.md

 ## Thank You...

- - I would just like to thank all those who created the addons I used so I could combine them to make this UI.
+I would just like to thank all those who created the addons I have used to create this UI.

-##Thanks goes to
+##Special Thanks goes to:

-### Neal - NeavUI, Tuks and Programers - Tukui, Nightcracker - ncQuest and all the others.
+Neal - NeavUI, Tuks and Programers - Tukui, Nightcracker - ncQuest and all the others.

 ##Screenshots:

 ### In-Game Options Panel
 <img src="http://img94.imageshack.us/img94/4425/ingameoptions.jpg" alt="Image Hosted by ImageShack.us"/><br/>
 ### Deathknight